tangowithcode/tango_with_django_2/manuscript/chapter-deployment.md

 ### Setting Up the Database
 With your repository cloned, you must then prepare your database.
 If you have the database committed to the repository, delete this copy.
 We'll start from scratch.
 We'll also be making use of the `populate_rango.py` module that we created earlier in the book to populate the database with sample data.
 As we'll be running the module, you must ensure that you are using the `rangoenv` virtual environment (i.e. you see `(rangoenv)` as part of your prompt -- if not, invoke `workon rangoenv`).

 From your home directory (denoted by the `~` in your prompt), you want to navigate to the directory containing your `manage.py` and `populate_rango.py` scripts.
-Following the instructions we provided earlier in the book, this would be located at `~/tango_with_django_project/` -- the directory that you just cloned.
+Following the instructions we provided earlier, this would be at `~/tango_with_django_project/` -- the directory that you just cloned.
 If you chose to follow a different structure, navigate to the location where these files are stored.

 T> ### How do I navigate?
 T> In a Bash terminal, you can change the directory with the `cd` command, followed by the path you wish to change to.
 In this instance, you would issue the command `cd ~/tango_with_django_project/`.